emerald-dao/emerald-academy-v2/src/lib/content/quickstarts/1-non-fungible-token-svelte/en/readme.md

 _Note: the `-v` flag means to print transaction and script output to your local emulator_

-> in a third terminal window, 💾 deploy your contract and 💸 start your local wallet:
+In a third terminal window, deploy your contract and start your local wallet:

 ```bash
 cd 1-non-fungible-token-svelte